nicooprat/flashback/README.md

 ## Usage

-This is a cross-browser extension that allows to quickly search through recent history.
-Simply hit `CTRL/CMD + SHIFT + Y` and start searching, navigate through the list with `UP/DOWN` arrows, then hit `ENTER` to open the link in current tab, or `CTRL/CMD + ENTER` to open it in a new tab.
+This is a cross-browser extension that allows to quickly search through recent history (up to one year in the past):

+* Simply hit `CTRL/CMD + SHIFT + Y` in your browser
+* Search for one or more words
+* Navigate through the list with `UP/DOWN` arrows
+* Git `ENTER` to open the link in current tab
+* or `CTRL/CMD + ENTER` to open it in a new tab
+* or `ALT + ENTER` to only copy focused URL

 ## Installation